Add specifics and achievements to your resume

 • What have you consistently achieved during your career?
 What are you best known for?

 These questions can help you identify the message you want to get across in your resume.
-A value proposition (who you are and what you are excellent at) should be formed and then supported throughout the file.
+A value proposition (who you are and what you are excellent at) should be formed and supported throughout the file.

 Carefully consider career exploration questions like the following: